kubernetes/website/docs/api.md

 In our experience, any system that is successful needs to grow and change as new use cases emerge or existing ones change.
 Therefore, we expect the Kubernetes API to continuously change and grow.
 However, we intend to not break compatibility with existing clients, for an extended period of time.
 In general, new API resources and new resource fields can be expected to be added frequently.
 Elimination of resources or fields will require following a deprecation process.
 The precise deprecation policy for eliminating features is TBD, but once we reach our 1.0 milestone, there will be a specific policy.

 What constitutes a compatible change and how to change the API are detailed by the [API change document](https://github.com/kubernetes/kubernetes/tree/{{page.githubbranch}}/docs/devel/api_changes.md).

+## API Swagger definitions

+Complete API details are documented using [Swagger v1.2](http://swagger.io/).
+The Kubernetes apiserver (aka "master") exposes an API that can be used to retrieve the Swagger Kubernetes API spec, by default at located at `/swaggerapi`, and a UI to browse the API documentation at `/swagger-ui`.

+We also host a version of the [latest API documentation UI](http://kubernetes.io/kubernetes/third_party/swagger-ui/).
+This is updated with the latest release, so if you are using a different version of Kubernetes you will want to use the spec from your apiserver.

 ## API versioning